 Water and sanitation as a global issue

-According to the World Health Organization (WHO), 844 million people lack access to even basic drinking water services (WHO, 2018); 2 million people use water contaminated with faecal residue, resulting in the death of 842,000 people due to diarrhoeal diseases each year, about 43% of whom are children under the age of five (WHO, 2018).
+According to the World Health Organization (WHO), 844 million people lack access to even basic drinking water services (WHO, 2018); 2 million people use water contaminated with fecal residue, resulting in the death of 842,000 people due to diarrheal diseases each year, about 43% of whom are children under the age of five (WHO, 2018).
 Water, sanitation and hygiene (WASH) are global issues that Antenna is tackling through its activities researching and testing solutions.

 Water & hygiene approach